Winter Services in Shiga Kogen

 Shiga Kogen 18 Ski Area Lift Pass

 As the largest ski resort area in Japan and throughout all of Asia with 18 inter-connected ski resorts, Shiga Kogen makes for an exciting snow adventure.
 Prepare your lift passes ahead of time to maximise your time on the snow.
 We will have your pre-ordered passes waiting for you at your hotel upon your arrival.
 These can be picked up at the front desk as you check in to your accommodations and then your right to go out onto the snow.

-To book your lift tickets in advance, contact Ski Japan Holidays
+To book your lift tickets, fill out the Ski Japan Holidays Inquiry Form below.

 Ski & Board Rentals